guides you to the best local dishes & drinks in

 EYW wants your food stories!

-What: You’ll find country breakfasts—ham, eggs, grits, biscuits—all over the South, and Nashville is no exception.
+What: You’ll find great country breakfasts—ham, eggs, grits, biscuits—all over the South, and Nashville is no exception.
 It is always worth seeking out in this part of the country—and a hearty way to kick off the day.

-Where: Mention “biscuits” in Nashville and you will be sent to one place, albeit one that’s a scenic half-hour drive from downtown: the Loveless Motel & Café (8400 Hwy 100, map), long famed for its light and buttery pillows of dough (as well as the excellent homemade fruit preserves served alongside them).
+Where: Mention “biscuits” in Nashville and you will be sent to one legendary place, albeit one that’s a scenic half-hour drive from downtown: the Loveless Motel & Café (8400 Hwy 100, map), long famed for its light and buttery pillows of dough (as well as the excellent homemade fruit preserves served alongside them).
 It’s also a great place to get some country ham, eggs, gravy, and grits.

 When: Daily, 7am-9pm (and breakfast is served all day, every day)

 Order: A good bet here is salt-cured country ham with two eggs, gravy, and grits ($13.99 for full order/7 oz ham; $11.99 for half order/3.5 oz ham), which comes with plenty of hot fluffy biscuits and preserves (you have to request honey and sorghum molasses, if you want it).
 While Loveless is known for its “red-eye gravy,” made with ham drippings and coffee, we found it thin and greasy, preferring instead the creamy sausage gravy pictured above (you can ask for both on the side if you wish)—nothing beats mopping that gravy up with those biscuits.
 Likewise fun to munch on are the country ham biscuits ($2.75)—ham slices sandwiched into a fresh biscuit, also pictured.
 Loveless is famed for its fried chicken as well (from $11.55).